mtford90/siesta/md/docs.md

 In siesta, model instances are created and updated during the process of [mapping](#concepts-object-mapping).
 This refers to mapping data onto the object graph and is explained [here](#concepts-object-mapping).

 When data is mapped onto the object graph a new model instance will be created if and only if an instance does not exist with the `id` supplied in the mapped data.
+Otherwise the data will update an instance that already exists in the object graph.

 ```js
 // Map a single object.